charlesb/CDF-workshop/README.md

-# CDF Labs: Real-time sentiment analysis with NiFi, Kafka, Druid, Zeppelin and Superset
+# CDF Labs: Real-time sentiment analysis with NiFi, Kafka, Druid, DAS and Superset

 ## Prerequisite

 **Although this AMI is not public and is available for Cloudera workhops only, the steps can be reproduced in your own environment**

-- Launch AWS AMI **ami-08820f3fb1e5a37a4** with **m5d.4xlarge** instance type
+- Launch AWS AMI **ami-009b8088cc86ad145** in Asia Pacific Singpore region (ap-southeast-1) with **m5d.4xlarge** instance type
 - Keep default storage (300GB SSD)
 - Set security group with:
   - Type: All TCP